pawarmanoj/ocidatalake/README.md

 # Destroy the Resources
 $ terraform destroy -var-file=config.tfvars

-Disclaimer
+# Disclaimer

 This is a personal repository.
-Any code, views or opinions represented here are personal and belong solely to me and do not represent those of people, institutions or organizations that I may or may not be associated with in professional or personal capacity, unless explicitly stat
+Any code, views or opinions represented here are personal and belong solely to me and do not represent those of people, institutions or organizations that I may or may not be associated with in professional or personal capacity, unless explicitly stated